 Gun Safety is everyone’s responsibility.
-Gun ownership and having a gun carries with it the responsibility of knowing how to use and maintain it.
+Gun ownership and having a gun carry with it the responsibility of knowing how to use and maintain it.

 There are “10 Commandments” to follow on gun safety.
 Listed below are the common-sense rules that everyone should learn: